Not Today (Jill's Song) is a song that chronicles Jill's battle from the summer of 2015 until the day she stopped treatment in June of 2016

 Jill Marie was adamant that disruptions to her family’s lives would be kept to a minimum during her fight.
 Cancer was not going to undermine what the Casey’s had worked so hard to achieve.
 In addition, all were confident that the cancer would be beaten with one round of treatment.

-Jill Marie, along with her brother temporarily relocated from Germany to Bethesda, Maryland to complete a 16 week treatment regimen at Walter Reed Medical Center (WRMC).
+Jill Marie, along with her brother Kevin, temporarily relocated from Germany to Bethesda, Maryland to complete a 16 week treatment regimen at Walter Reed Medical Center (WRMC).
 Her treatment included robotic surgery, chemotherapy and radiation.

 90 days after her initial treatment, Jill’s first set of follow-up scans were alarmingly bad and she realized that she was in the fight of her life.

 Jill’s team developed an aggressive plan which included brachytherapy, bi-weekly chemotherapy and daily radiation.
 Initial results were positive and there was optimism that Jill would be able to manage the disease.
-However, after short term success, the cancer fought back.
+However, after short term success, cancer fought back.

 Jill’s final stand included partial redaction of both lungs and the removal of a large portion of her spine to gain clear margins for another aggressive round of platinum chemotherapy,